evanmpollack/ps-and-qs/README.md

 ### How to use

 1. Aggregate async jobs into the [expected task structure](#task-properties).
-2. Configure and create a Promise Pool.
+2. Create and configure a Promise Pool.
 3. Call the start() method and wait for results.

 #### Pool Properties